kubernetes/website/content/en/blog/_posts/2020-12-04-gsod-2020-improving-api-reference-experience.md

 **Author**: [Philippe Martin](https://github.com/feloy)

-# Introduction
+## Introduction

-[Google Season of Docs](https://developers.google.com/season-of-docs) brings open source organizations and technical writers together, to spend three months working closely during the autumn on a specific documentation project.
+[Google Season of Docs](https://developers.google.com/season-of-docs) brings open source organizations and technical writers together, to spend three months working closely on a specific documentation project.

 I was selected by the CNCF organization to work on the Kubernetes documentation, specifically on the subject of making the API Reference documentation more accessible.